camdoherty/py-linux-sysmon/README.md

 # pysysmon

-A Python script that reads the following system parameters using psutil
+A Python script thay uses psutil to read current system information and generate an HTML file in the same directory.

+System info captured:

 - disk(s) usage %
-- CPU(s) usage %
+- CPU usage % (avg of all cores)
 - memory usage %
-- CPU temp in °C
+- CPU avg temp in °C

-Then generates an HTML file with a table listing the parameters/values
+- network In/Out in Bytes

 ## Requirements